smartanthill/smartanthill2_0/docs/design-documents/smartanthill-overall-architecture.rst

 ^^^^^^^^^^^^^^^^^^^^
 Simple SmartAnthill system consists of one *SmartAnthill Central Controller* and one or more devices controlled by it (see *SmartAnthill Overall Architecture* diagram above for an example topology).

-*SmartAnthill Central Controller* is a relatively complex device (such as PC or credit-card sized computer Raspberry Pi, BeagleBoard or CubieBoard) which normally runs several pieces of software: System Control Software, SmartAnthill Core and SmartAnthill Router.
+*SmartAnthill Central Controller* is a relatively complex device (such as PC or credit-card sized computer Raspberry Pi, BeagleBoard or CubieBoard) which normally runs several pieces of software: System Control Software and SmartAnthill Core.

 .. _saoversyscsoft: